fmhy/edit/docs/ai.md

 # ► AI Chatbots

-* **Note** - It's **never** a good idea to upload anything personal or confidential to cloud-based AIs, as many of them use your prompts for collecting or training purposes.
-If you want privacy, its best to run LLMs locally.
-If a site does not say that sign-up is required, then you can still use it without logging in, but you will have worse limits and fewer models.
+* **Note** - It's **never** a good idea to upload anything personal or confidential to cloud-based AIs, as many of them use your prompts for data collection or training purposes.
+If you want privacy, it's best to run LLMs locally.
+If a site does not state that sign-up is required, you can still use it without logging in, but you will face stricter limits and have access to fewer models.

 ***